• Skip to main content

 The feeling of the wind – it makes you feel alive.
 Sheltering in a suntrap, any time of year, it’s exquisite.
 Finding a groatie buckie shell on your own secluded beach?
 Magic.

 There’s a wide variety of wildlife living in the tiniest of rockpools here in Shetland.
-Otters occupy nearly every mile of coastline, and the waters are teeming with orca, minkes, dolphins and porpoises.
+Otters occupy nearly every mile of the coastline, and the waters are teeming with orcas, minkes, dolphins and porpoises.
 There’s usually a seal or two watching you, the curious sea Labradors that they are.
 I always give a little nod and say hello.

 Birds provide musical accompaniment, from the crescendo of a lark ascending, the drumming of a snipe to the relentless squeaky-toy oystercatcher.
 The annual arrival and departure of puffins and arctic terns are a part of seasonal life.